Originally published in 2022. Updated in April 2026 to reflect that Aldi’s Pointless Points campaign is no longer running.

 Loyalty programs must not fall into the points trap

 And here is the lesson, any loyalty approach must provide a differentiating value that matters to their customers.
 If you’re not doing so, your customers will vote with their feet.
-Aldi’s pointless points have increased sales by 9%.
+Aldi’s Pointless Points have increased sales by 9%.

 Ready to take your loyalty program to the next level?
 Let our team of loyalty consultants help you create a customised strategy that works for your supermarket business.
 Contact us today to schedule a consultation and learn how we can help you boost customer loyalty and drive sales.